-When our son Michael was in Year Three at primary school, his teachers discovered that he was falling behind in his education.
-He failed his Year Two Standard Attainment Tests (SATs) and by the time he started his final year of primary school, he was predicted to fail his Year Six SATs.
-I didn’t want him entering secondary school with that hanging over his head, so we moved him into a small Christian school in a village out of town.
-After putting him through some entrance tests, they found that he had gaps in his understanding right back to Year Two!
+When our late son, Michael, was in Year 3 at primary school, his teachers discovered that he was falling behind in his education.
+He failed his Year 2 Standard Attainment Tests (SATs) and, by the time he started his final year of primary school, he was predicted to fail his Year 6 SATs.
+I didn’t want him entering secondary school with that hanging over his head.
+So, we moved him into a small Christian school in a village out of town.
+After putting him through some entrance tests, they found that he had gaps in his understanding right back to Year 2!

 The same scenario is true for our understanding of the Creator God.
-Until we go back to the beginning, and repair the holes in our understanding, we’re likely to run into problems when trying to build up a solid faith later.
-There’ll always be gaping holes in our understanding of who our Maker is; what He’s like; what He’s up to in this world; and how He’s likely to think while He interacts, on a daily basis, with His human image-bearers – those He created in His own image to be like Him.
+Until we go back to the beginning and repair the holes in our understanding, we’re likely to run into problems when trying to build up a solid Faith later.
+There’ll always be gaping holes in our understanding of who our Maker is; what He’s like; what He’s up to in this world; and how He’s likely to think while He interacts on a daily basis, with His image-bearers: those He created in His own image to be like Him.[a]

-Upon hearing, in today’s chapter, that Jacob (Abraham’s grandson), is ill, Joseph pulls his boys out of school and heads for Jacob’s bedside. [v1] Make no mistake, this is a very serious moment where the family inheritance is handed down.
+Upon hearing, in today’s chapter, that Jacob (Abraham’s grandson) is ill, Joseph pulls his boys out of school and heads for Jacob’s bedside. [v1] Make no mistake, this is a very serious moment where the family inheritance is handed down.
 One could say that it’s on a par with Queen Elizabeth I, nearing her death without a named successor!
 On her deathbed, she declared that James VII, King of Scotland, was to inherit her throne—thus making it what it is today: The United Kingdom.

 The top subject on Jacob’s mind isn’t his assets and who’s going to get his possessions.
-The Abrahamic Blessing is the family treasure and it’s the only thing worth talking about. [v2-4] This is the blessing that the Creator God Himself has repeated five times to Abraham, to Isaac and then to Jacob.[a]
+The Abrahamic Blessing is the family treasure, and it’s the only thing worth talking about. [v2-4] This is the blessing that the Creator God Himself has repeated five times to Abraham, to Isaac and then to Jacob.[b]
 It’s a global blessing that no-one, anywhere, has ever heard of, outside of what’s been documented by this family.

 There’s belongings, there’s assets and possessions, and then there’s the crown jewels.
 This isn’t just about a family blessing.
 It isn’t even about inheriting land or the future of a people group.
-This is about the Creator God’s blessing on the nations and it’s the same inheritance that Isaac trembled violently over (and Jacob’s brother, Esau, wept bitterly over) when both of them realized that Jacob had been given everything worth having from the Creator God’s hand![b]
+This is about the Creator God’s blessing on the nations and, it’s the same inheritance that Isaac trembled violently over (and Jacob’s brother, Esau, wept bitterly over) when they realized that Jacob had been given everything worth having from the Creator God’s hand![c]
 Jacob got the lot a generation earlier, and now he’s dying.
 What’s he going to do?

 Nothing recorded in this epic play is random or meaningless information.
-Everything is hugely significant as multifaceted puzzle pieces (no matter how small) come together in an incredibly complex Master Plan.
+Everything is hugely significant, as these multifaceted puzzle pieces (no matter how small) come together in an incredibly complex Master Plan.
 For one thing, Jacob seems to randomly mention the burial place of his wife, Rachel. [v7] This seems out of context since Joseph would have known where his mother was buried.
 But Ephrath (that is Bethlehem) becomes important later, not least of all with Jeremiah’s prophecy:

-“This is what the Lord says: ‘A voice is heard in Ramah, mourning and great weeping, Rachel weeping for her children and refusing to be comforted, because they are no more.’” [e]
+“This is what the Lord says: ‘A voice is heard in Ramah, mourning and great weeping, Rachel weeping for her children and refusing to be comforted, because they are no more.’”
+[Jeremiah 31:15]

 “May the God before whom my fathers walked…the God who has been my shepherd… the Angel who has delivered me…may He bless these boys…” [v16]

-Israel blessed them in the name of the Creator God and of the Angel (notice the capital letter) who had delivered him from harm. [v15-16] Hugely important is the fact that Jacob is blessing in the name of two people – the Creator and someone who has appeared on stage a few times now and who’s simply known at this stage as “the Angel” yet the two are One: “…may HE bless these boys…” Then there’s the Blessing itself:
+Israel blessed them in the name of the Creator God and of the Angel (notice the capital letter) who had delivered him from harm—his personal saviour. [v15-16] Hugely important is the fact that Jacob is blessing in the name of two people: the Creator and someone else, who has appeared on stage in the size and shape of a man, three times now[e] and, who’s simply known at this stage as “the Angel” yet the two are One: “…may HE bless these boys…” Then there’s the content…

 “…Your descendants will be like the dust of the earth, and you will spread out to the west and to the east, to the north and to the south.
-All peoples on earth will be blessed through you and your offspring…” [g]
+All peoples on earth will be blessed through you and your offspring…” [Genesis 28:14]

-When Israel unexpectedly crossed his arms to place his right hand on Ephraim’s head, it was absolutely critical to the storyline. [v14] Joseph tried to get Jacob to change the “first recipient” to his firstborn who’s name means “forget”.[c]
-But, against culture and protocol, Jacob is adamant that “Twice Fruitful”[d] is to have the right hand of blessing on him, and that he’ll become a group of nations.
-So the blessing comes now with two clues: (i) Father God chose the one called “Twice Fruitful”; and (ii) being “Twice Fruitful” a table of blessed nations will be born. [v19]
+When Israel unexpectedly crossed his arms to place his right hand on Ephraim’s head, it was absolutely critical to the storyline. [v14] Joseph tried to get Jacob to change the “first recipient” to his firstborn who’s name means “forget”.[f]
+But, against culture and protocol, Jacob is adamant that “Fruitfulness”[g] is to have the right hand of blessing on him, and that he’ll become a group of nations. [v19] So the blessing has two clues: (i) Father God chose the one called “Fruitfulness”; and (ii) being “Twice Fruitful” a table of blessed nations to come.

-The gemstone of Ephraim needs to be pocketed away as someone to remember as this epic Play continues.
-To accomplish this global plan of having children in the west, east, north and south so that all nations on earth will be blessed, Father God’s plan will be twice fruitful and that second level of fruitfulness will spread out to encompass a group of nations.
+The gemstone of Ephraim needs to be pocketed away as someone to remember, as this epic Play continues.
+To accomplish this global plan of having children in the west, east, north and south so that all nations on earth will be blessed, Father God’s plan will be “twice fruitful in the land of HIS suffering” and that second level of fruitfulness will spread out to encompass a group of nations.[h]
 To make sure that this remains permanently noticed, Jacob gave Ephraim the ridge of land, in the land of Israel, where “Twice Fruitful”—with his international mandate—would be easily visible in the middle of all his brothers. [v20-22]

 CLICK to return to today’s “Daily Breadcrumbs”

-[a] Genesis 12:3; 18:18; 22:18; 26:4; 28:14 and Acts 3:25
+[b] Genesis 12:3; 18:18; 22:18; 26:4; 28:14 and Acts 3:25

-[b] Genesis 27:27-29&33-41
+[c] Genesis 27:27-29&33-41

-[f] Matthew 2:18
+[d] Matthew 2:18

-[g] Genesis 28:14
+[g] Genesis 41:52